Mithlonde/FileForge/README.md

 # FileForge
-Automate setting up information gathering directories and subdirectories including files to be copied for pentest engagements.
+Automate setting up information gathering directories and sub directories including files to be copied for pentest engagements.

 A command-line tool to automate the process of creating new directories, copying files, and open everything in Visual Studio Code by default.
 Whether you're working on an actual pentest, doing a CTF on TryHackMe, HackTheBox, PG, or any other platform, FileForge simplifies the process so you can quickly jump into your engagement with everything you need at your fingertips.

 To use FileForge, simply run the program with your desired hostname and any files you want to copy.
 You can also specify the code editor of your choice.
-And with the ability to add additional subdirectories and files, FileForge is fully customizable to suit your needs.
+And with the ability to add additional sub directories and files, FileForge is fully customizable to suit your needs.

 ![image](example.png)